 Why Is DMARC Worth Using?

 DMARC protects you against phishing, i.e. impersonating you or your company.
-The point is to make sure that no one sends the email on your behalf, or in other words, such emails are rejected by incoming email servers and do not reach the recipients.
+The point is to make sure that no one sends the email on your behalf.
+Further, incoming email servers reject such emails and do not reach the recipients.
 So, yes: it is worth using DMARC.

 General advantages of using DMARC: